lenderpanel

 Recently asked questions about conveyancing in Great Linford

-Due to the guidance of my in-laws I had a survey completed on a property in Great Linford prior to instructing lawyers.
-I have been advised that there is a flying freehold overhang to the property.
-My surveyor has said that some lenders tend not grant a loan on such a property.
+I decided to have a survey completed on a house in Great Linford before instructing conveyancers.
+I have been told that there is a flying freehold aspect to the property.
+Our surveyor advised that some banks tend not give a mortgage on such a property.

 It varies from the lender to lender.
-HSBC has different instructions from Birmingham Midshires.
-If you e-mail us we can check via the appropriate bank.
-If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Great Linford.
+Lloyds has different instructions from Nationwide.
+If you call us we can check with the relevant mortgage company.
+If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Great Linford.
 Conveyancing may be slightly more expensive based on your lender's requirements.

 Last updated